 I’m sure you’ve seen how Scandinavian interiors work the hygge look, they use natural materials in abundance and keep shades neutral.
 They can be pretty minimal yet are also undeniably cosy and warm.
 This style is completely versatile, working through the seasons with ease.

-Wood-effect porcelain plank flooring fits this look perfectly.
+Wood-effect porcelain tiles fit this look perfectly.
 With an array of options and formats now available, they are cost-effective, practical and on-going innovations in tile-design and production technology means that the shades and texture are more realistic than ever.
-Traditional, large format stone flagstones in neutral grey tones also embrace this look and coupled with underfloor heating and a wood burning stove, you won't want Spring to arrive!
+Traditional, large format stone flagstones in neutral grey tones also embrace this look and coupled with underfloor heating and a wood burning stove, you won’t want Spring to arrive!

-For bathrooms, wood-effect tiles will look impressive on both wall and floors or opt for the soft-tones of marble and limestone combined with a vintage roll-top bath and sumptuous fabrics.
-Simple white subways tiles are often the choice for kitchen splash backs, incorporating the modern-rustic concept.
-Patterned tiles can be used but again, keep tones neutral and use just enough to add interest.
+For bathrooms, wood-effect porcelain tiles will look impressive on both wall and floors or opt for the soft-tones of marble and limestone tiles combined with a vintage roll-top bath and sumptuous fabrics.
+Simple white subway tiles are often the choice for kitchen splash backs, incorporating the modern-rustic concept.
+Patterned porcelain tiles can be used but again, keep tones neutral and use just enough to add interest.

 So lets take a leaf from the Danes and start enjoying a little bit of hygge in our lives, I’ve put together a ‘Hygge’ Pinterest board to get you in the mood.
 Thanks to my cat sprawled out on the kitchen floor enjoying the underfloor heating which inspired me to write this post, sometimes it’s the little things!